 The Sasanian family has several possible origins related to the genealogy of the dynasty’s founder Ardashir I who was born in 180 CE.
 These origins either link him to the Achaemenids or the Kayanids, both important to the Iranian identity.
 The first is a historical empire and dynasty, and the second is a mythological dynasty of kings deeply related to Zoroastrianism and Iranian mythological tradition.

-Shapur II, (309-379 CE) had the curiosity of having being crowned king in his mother’s womb.
-His father was murdered and the nobles who were taking power decided to crown the unborn baby.
-He proved to be a rather energetic leader, taking the Empire to its largest extent, taking advantage of the weakened Roman Empire.
+Shapur II, (r.
+309-379 CE) is said to have been crowned king in his mother’s womb but this legend comes from his having been chosen as king shortly after his birth.
+His father was murdered and the nobles who were taking power decided to crown the newborn, whom they hoped to mold, rather than risk trusting the crown to any of his older brothers.
+He proved to be an energetic and imaginative leader, taking the empire to its greatest height up to that time, comitting the Zoroastrian scriptures to writing, and expanding his territories by taking advantage of the weakened Roman Empire.

-Khosrau I (501-579 CE, r.
+Kosrau I (l. c.
+501-579 CE, r.
 531-579 CE) is the most important and famous of the Sasanian kings.
 Successful in both military and administrative duties, he would become the Iranian ideal of a king.
 He would also feature prominently in Iranian literature.
-Khosrau’s reforms were probably what continued to sustain the Sasanian Empire for the next 100 years.
+Kosrau’s reforms were probably what continued to sustain the Sasanian Empire for the next 100 years.
 His tax reforms strengthened the court by eliminating the special privileges of the Grandees or Wuzurgans who ruled over their territories and who were able to tax the population and not tax themselves.
 By reforming this system, the state was able to provide a fixed tax that would help predict the amount of income received.
-Many of these reforms are believed by Touraj Daryaee to be former projects of his father Kavadh, during whose reign massive revolts and the appearance of Mazdakism (a lower class favoring cult) were encouraged by Kavadh to weaken the nobles.
+Many of these reforms are believed by scholar Touraj Daryaee to be former projects of his father Kavad I (r.
+488-496, 498-531 CE), during whose reign massive revolts and the appearance of Mazdakism (a lower class favoring cult) were encouraged by Kavad to weaken the nobles.